SCCapstone/1801Games/README.md

 ## Testing
 * All Tests located in Assets/Tests/

-    * Both unit and behaviorals are located in ../EditMode ../PlayMode.
+    * Both unit and behaviorals are located in ../EditMode and ../PlayMode.
 In Unity, edit mode tests are where non-runtime tests belong and play mode are where runtime tests belong.

         * In Unity, the test files are located in the exact same spot.